datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

     import pandas as pd
     surveys = pd.read_csv("./data/surveys.csv")
 	my_plot = surveys.plot("hindfoot_length", "weight", kind="scatter")
-	type(my_plot)
+	my_plot
 ~~~
 {: .language-python}

 ![png](../fig/07_scatter_surveys.png)

-The returned object is a `matplotlib.axes._subplots.AxesSubplot` matplotlib object and the power of matplotlib is available to further adjust these plots as it is created with matplotlib itself.
+The returned object is a `matplotlib.axes._subplots.AxesSubplot` matplotlib object (check it yourself with `type(my_plot)`) and the power of matplotlib is available to further adjust these plots as it is created with matplotlib itself.

 > ~~~
 > Matplotlib itself can be overwhelming, so a useful strategy is to